driessenslucas/researchproject/researchPaper.md

 - **Description**: Difficulty in achieving precise straight-line movement in the RC car, with a persistent ~3-degree offset.
 - **Solution Attempt 1**: Implementation of motor encoders was pursued to enhance movement accuracy.
 However, this approach faced the same limitations in achieving the desired precision.
 - **Solution Attempt 2**: The motor was replaced with a more powerful one, which initially showed promise in addressing the alignment issue.
-However, after adding all the other components, the car's weight increased, leading to the same problem.
+However, after adding all the other components, the car's weight increased, leading to the same problem. [view video](#video-4-new-rc-car-with-encoder-and-more-powerful-motor)
 - **Solution Attempt 3**: The use of a MPU6050 accelerometer was explored to measure the car's orientation and adjust the movement accordingly.
-Even though this approach succeeded to some extent (90 degrees turns were accurate), it was not able to solve the ~3-degree offset issue when moving forward.
+Even though this approach succeeded to some extent (90 degrees turns were accurate), it was not able to solve the ~3-degree offset issue when moving forward.[vdeo of turning 90 degrees](#video-1-mpu6050-90-degree-turn) [video of moving forward](#video-2-mpu6050-to-align-forward-movement)

 ### Challenge 5: Ensuring Consistent and Effective Training